zeynepdgc/CS210-TERM-PROJECT/README.md

 # Zeynep Dağcı CS210-TERM-PROJECT

+Motivation

+The reason I chose to work on these datasets as my project topic is that Spotify and Netflix have been the two applications I use the most for a long time.
+In general, I make choices based on my mood, and I believe these preferences are reflected in my usage of these two platforms.
+I wanted to visually explore the connection between them.

 Dataset Description

 This project uses Netflix viewing history and Spotify streaming history to analyze cross-platform entertainment behavior.
 The Netflix dataset includes timestamps, titles, genres, and watch durations, while the Spotify dataset provides track details, play durations, skips, and platform information.
 Together, these datasets enable a comparative analysis of video and audio streaming habits.